kevinswiber/siren/README.md

 ####`links`

 A collection of items that describe navigational links, distinct from entity relationships.
 Link items should contain a `rel` attribute to describe the relationship and an `href` attribute to point to the target URI.
 Entities should include a link `rel` to `self`.
-In JSON Siren, this is represented as `"links": [{ "rel": ["self"], "href": "http://api.x.io/orders/1234" }]`  Optional.
+In JSON Siren, this is represented as `"links": [{ "rel": ["self"], "href": "http://api.x.io/orders/1234" }]`  Required.

 ####`actions`